How to get the best wedding ceremony photos

-1. Am I actually allowed to photograph your ceremony?
+1. Is your wedding photographer actually allowed to photograph your ceremony?

 This is a biggie.
-Unfortunately so far only occurring within church weddings, I have experienced occasions where a vicar does not allow photographers into the church.
+Having a church ceremony?
+On occasion I have experienced occasions where a vicar doesn’t allow photographers into the church.
 Yes, you read that correctly; vicars sometimes refuse your photographer to actually enter the church at all – which is hugely disappointing for you, if you’ve had your heart set on some beautiful images of you and your partner in an important moment.
 Sometimes vicars won’t let photographers take photos during certain parts of the ceremony (usually the important parts, *eye roll*), and some vicars do not allow us to stand at the top of the aisle, where we would usually shoot back down the church, catching you face-on in all your feels.

-If you’re having a church wedding or religious ceremony in particular, do check IN ADVANCE with your church leader that we are able to photograph your ceremony, and manage everyone’s expectations in advance.
+If you’re having a church wedding or religious ceremony in particular, do check with your priest IN ADVANCE that we’re able to photograph your ceremony, and manage everyone’s expectations in advance.
 Being able to capture your ceremony is the basics, after all! it’s your day, you can only do it once, let’s get you those photos.

 2. Have an unplugged ceremony!